The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

-At the lowest level of the belief hierarchy, nodes do not receive prediction errors from other nodes, but are directly fed with sensory inputs, which can either be continuous or binary.
-This leads to some special cases of nodes: continuous input nodes, binary input nodes, and binary \textsc{HGF} nodes (parents of binary input nodes).
-These nodes are perhaps less interesting for examining the associated message-passing from a theoretical point of view: for most neuroscientific applications of interest, we would assume that the lowest level modeled (e.g., primary sensory cortices) is already somewhat distant to the actual sensors (e.g., the retina), which means we can cast its inputs as prediction errors computed during upstream processing of the input (e.g., in subcortical structures).
-However, for implementation of our perceptual model in software for practical applications, where we tend to neglect this intermediate processing and let experimental stimuli enter the lowest levels of our belief hierarchy directly, we require treatment of these special kinds of nodes within our new framework.
-This treatment is presented in \hyperref[sec:input]{Appendix~\ref*{sec:input}}.
-In there, we also deal with the case where the agent forms an explicit and dynamic belief about the level of observation noise (stochasticity) in a particular outcome (\textsf{noise coupling}).
+Input nodes are directly fed with observations (sensory inputs) (which can be continuous or binary) instead of receiving prediction errors from other nodes.
+In many applications, we would assume that the lowest level modelled (e.g., primary sensory cortices) is already somewhat distant to the actual sensors (e.g., the retina), which means we can cast its inputs as prediction errors generated during downstream processing input (e.g., in subcortical structures).
+However, in the case of noise coupling (see Simulation Example~2, Figure~\ref{fig:example2}), and for the algorithmic implementation of our perceptual model, the equations goverining these nodes matter.
+Their treatment is presented in \hyperref[sec:input]{Appendix~\ref*{sec:input}}.